 White gari

-White gari is one of the varieties of Garri in west Africa, Its produced mainly by the Yoruba people of Ijebu Origin in Nigeria.
-It has a pleasantly sour taste that is great for soaking – when you add cold water, room temperature water or milk and eat with a spoon like eating cereal.
+White gari is a variety of Garri predominantly produced by the Yoruba people of Ijebu Origin in Nigeria.
+It is known for its pleasantly sour taste, making it ideal for soaking.
+When you add cold water, room temperature water, or milk, it can be eaten with a spoon, similar to cereal.

-White Gari is a creamy-white or yellow granular flour with a slightly fermented flavour and sometimes sour taste.
-It is made from fermented, gelatinised fresh cassava tubers.
-Garri is a staple food largely eaten in Nigeria and other West African countries.
+White Gari is a creamy-white or yellow granular flour with a slightly fermented flavor and sometimes a sour taste.
+It is derived from fermented, gelatinized fresh cassava tubers.
+Garri is a staple food widely consumed in Nigeria and other West African countries.

-Gari can be eaten without further cooking, as a snack, by placing it in a bowl and adding cold water, sugar, groundnut and milk.
-This is usually called garri soakings.
-For example, ijebu-garri is made with finer grains, and has a pleasantly sour taste, making it very suitable to be eaten in this way.
+Gari can be consumed without further cooking, as a snack, by placing it in a bowl and adding cold water, sugar, groundnut, and milk.
+This preparation is commonly referred to as garri soakings.
+Ijebu-garri, made with finer grains and a pleasantly sour taste, is particularly suited for this consumption method.

 Reviews